Our new theme packages each unfold a story through interconnected learning experiences.

 Hike through an old Eastern Hemlock forest along the Esopus Creek and explore the natural and social history of the region!
 The trail passes relics of the recent and prehistoric past, including a 19th-century water mill, a 130-year-old covered bridge, and a glacial gorge, before it ends at a 80-foot waterfall—the walls of which reveal rock layers that are millions of years old.

-Home to many elusive creatures like beavers, turkeys, bobcats, and bears, Ashokan is one of the best places in the Catskills to find traces of our animal neighbors.
-From feathers and bones to droppings and tracks, we’ll actively observe and learn about the inhabitants of the woods, their habits, and their roles in the ecosystem.
+Home to many elusive creatures like beavers, bobcats, and bears, Ashokan is one of the best places in the Catskills to find traces of our animal neighbors.
+From feathers and bones to scat and tracks, we’ll actively observe and learn about the inhabitants of the woods, their behavior, and their roles in the ecosystem.
+We may even find nests and other homes animals create in burrows and tree cavities.
+Students learn what to look for in the environment to discover evidence of their favorite species, turning any walk into an exciting wildlife expedition!

 Travel back to a simpler time on the Ashokan Homestead, where students are embraced as members of our homestead family.
 We expect everyone to earn their keep!
 Contribute to daily life at our beautiful hand-built cabin by learning to cut roof shingles, firewood, and wall beams with tools of the era, or huddle around the fireplace and bake gingerbread in the Dutch oven.